onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

 1. Q022 (BH_PHYS_HIERARCHY_L3_022)

    * Reused component: `ThetaTensionFunctional`.
-   * Why it transfers: the same tuning index structure can be applied to other small parameters (for example scalar masses or couplings) by replacing `theta_eff` with the parameter of interest and adjusting the prior library.
+   * Why it transfers: the same tuning index structure can be applied to other small parameters, for example scalar masses or couplings, by replacing `theta_eff` with the parameter of interest and adjusting the prior library.
    * What changes: prior models become distributions over masses or couplings rather than angles, and observables change accordingly, but the consistency_tension pattern remains.
+   * When reusing this component across problems, the prior library and thresholds must be re specified at the effective layer for each problem and must not be silently carried over from Q023.

 2. Q025 (BH_PHYS_BARYON_ASYM_L3_025)